 Childhood obesity remains a major public health challenge in the UK, with nearly a third of children aged 2 to 15 overweight or obese.
-To combat this, the government has introduced a series of regulations, which aim to create a healthier environment by reducing our exposure to products high in fat, sugar and salt (HFSS), often also referred to as ‘less healthy’ food and drink1.
+To address this, the government has introduced a series of regulations aimed at creating a healthier food environment by reducing exposure to products high in fat, sugar or salt (HFSS), also referred to as “less healthy” food and drink.1

 In this blog we will explore:

-We hope this blog will help our customers and other foodservice businesses gain a better understanding of the regulations and assess whether they need to take action.
+We hope this blog helps our customers and other foodservice businesses understand the HFSS regulations, whether they apply to them, and what they need to do to stay compliant.

 Important note: This blog is for general information only and should not be taken as legal advice.
-Always refer to the official guidance and legislation.
+Always refer to the legislation and official guidance.

 Section 1 – Background

-In 2016, the government published Childhood obesity: a plan for action, followed by Chapter 2 in 2018, aiming to reduce the rate of childhood obesity in England within 10 years2,3.
+In 2016, the UK government published its Childhood Obesity Plan, followed by Chapter 2 in 2018, with the aim of reducing the rate of childhood obesity in England within 10 years2,3.
 As part of this plan, the Food (Promotion and Placement) (England) Regulations 2021 were introduced for retail stores and their online equivalents4,5.

 This piece of legislation can be broken down into two parts:

-- In-store and online location restrictions for HFSS products – implemented on the 1st of October 2022.
+- In-store and online location restrictions for HFSS products – implemented on 1 October 2022 (England).

-- Volume price promotion restrictions for HFSS products – due to be implemented on the 1st of October 2025.
+- Volume price promotion restrictions for HFSS products – implemented on 1 October 2025 (England).

-The aim of these regulations is to shift the focus onto healthier food and drink, making it easier for parents to make healthier choices for their families.
+The aim of these regulations is to shift the focus towards healthier food and drink options, making it easier for parents to make better choices for their families.

-The second piece of legislation to arise from the Childhood Obesity Plan is the Advertising (Less Healthy Food Definitions and Exemptions) Regulations 2024, which can also be broken down into two parts6,7.
+The second piece of legislation arising from the Childhood Obesity Plan is the Advertising (Less Healthy Food Definitions and Exemptions) Regulations 2024, which can also be broken down into two parts6,7.

-- A 9pm watershed for HFSS advertising on TV – due to be implemented on the 5th of January 2026.
+- A 9pm watershed for HFSS advertising on TV – implemented on 5 January 2026 (UK).

-- A 24-hour restriction on paid-for HFSS advertising online – also due to be implemented on the 5th of January 2026.
+- A 24-hour restriction on paid-for HFSS advertising online – implemented on 5 January 2026 (UK).

 Section 2 – Promotion and placement restrictions